 Healthy Customer Service Practices and COVID-19

-To help our customers and staff stay well, the offices of the Tennessee Department of Human Services will reduce the flow of on-site traffic by limiting the “through” traffic.
+The Tennessee Department of Human Services has reduced the flow of on-site traffic by limiting the “through” traffic.

 Our staff are available to help by phone, via our chatline or through one of our online application portals.
 Many services have online applications.
-These services include: Emergency Cash Assistance, Supplemental Nutrition Assistance Program (SNAP), Families First, Child Support, Adult Protective Services, and Child Care Payment Assistance.
+These services include: Supplemental Nutrition Assistance Program (SNAP), Families First, Child Support, Adult Protective Services, and Child Care Payment Assistance.

 - Click Here to for a contact (phone) list of DHS field offices.

 - Click Here to open an online chat with a DHS Representative

 - Click Here to select and start an online application for service (Supplemental Nutrition Assistance Programs (SNAP), Families First, Child Support, Adult Protective Services, and Child Care Payment Assistance and more.)

 Attention SNAP and Families First customers: Some interview requirements have been temporarily waived for individuals receiving Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance to Needy Families (TANF) benefits.
 Customers filing initial applications and recertifications are not required to visit an office provided their identity has been verified and all other mandatory verifications have been completed.